Boelens' life as a missionary served the South and the world - The Vicksburg Post

 It was a comment her husband overheard that brought them to Mississippi.

-“It was the civil rights movement, and the people at the hospital where he was were saying Christians aren’t relevant; they don’t care about the plight of the poor and we were praying about that asking God show us where to go,” she said.
+“It was the Civil Rights movement, and the people at the hospital where he was were saying Christians aren’t relevant; they don’t care about the plight of the poor and we were praying about that, asking God show us where to go,” she said.

 The Boelens concentrated their efforts in Sharkey and Issaquena counties, which were two of the poorest counties in the country.